rng-guy/NFSMWBartender/README.txt

 You can also ASSIGN NEW (BINARY) STRINGS for the game to display when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
-Compared to Unlimiter, this mod's version of this feature is easier to configure, leaner, and even checks strings for correctness on game launch: it ignores any strings that do not actually exist in the game's (modified) compiled resource files.
+Compared to Unlimiter, this mod's version of this feature is easier to configure, leaner, and even checks strings for correctness on game launch: it ignores any strings that do not actually exist in the game's (modified) resource files.